 Community Partner Applications

-If, after reading about the different types of university student volunteers, you believe a service-learning partnership is right for your organization, we encourage you to apply to become a VCU service-learning community partner (Word).
-E-mail the completed application to Lynn Pelco at firstname.lastname@example.org.
+If, after reading about the different types of university student volunteers, you believe a service-learning partnership is right for your organization, we encourage you to apply to become a VCU service-learning community partner.
+Complete the application (Word), and e-mail it to Katie Elliott at email@example.com.

 Once we receive your application, our staff will work with you to find VCU service-learning instructors and classes that match your organization’s mission and current needs.
 The process of planning a new service-learning partnership typically takes between three and six months.